reichlab/decisions/decisions/2024-12-13-rfc-hub-dashboard-orchestration.md

 ### Other Options Considered

-#### A set of GitHub workflows copied to individual hub dashboard repos
+#### A set of GitHub workflows copied to individual hub dashboard repos calling centrally-maintained reusable workflows

-Similar to current Hubverse-developed GitHub actions.
-Hub admins copy workflow and update as needed.
+Similar to current Hubverse-developed GitHub actions, but putting most of the heavy lifting in centrally-maintained reusable workflows.
+Hub admins copy a (relatively small) workflow to their dashboard repo and update it as needed.
 Configured to run on a cron schedule and manually as needed.

 - PRO: Doesn't require a security token that has write access to a control room-type repository